Nittarab/RAG-experiments/README.md

 > Disclaimer: this is a test repo, maybe it will be a real project in the future.

+> If you want to use a GPTs that use this output file as Knowledge Base, you can use [this Ruby and Rails Agent]( https://chat.openai.com/g/g-etPWtCOzj-senior-rails-and-ruby-engineer) I'm working on.

 This project contains scripts that automate the process of downloading web content from a list of URLs and compiling it into a single, usable HTML file.

 ## Description